 Have you ever wondered about elections of the past and how they influenced our ancestors’ lives?
 What issues were important to the men and women in our family trees?
 What challenges did they face when it came to exercising their right to vote?
-And in the case of minorities, women, immigrants and the poor, what it was like to have that right be limited or completely denied.
+And in the case of minorities, women, immigrants and many others, what was it was like to have that right be limited or completely denied?

 One way for us to explore this interesting topic is by looking back at the records these voters left behind — and Voting Registers offer an exciting way to do that.
 Voting Registers are lists of those people in a geographic location that were eligible to vote, and many of them are available to family historians in some form or another.